 This scholarship is for international non-residents from countries of the Western hemisphere except Cuba.
 You need to have been born in your home country and must be living there currently in order to apply.

 This is a merit-based scholarship and will only be awarded to those who intend to return back to their country after completing their program.
 You can win a year of tuition at a Texas public college or university.

 To apply, you have to get in touch with the Financial Aid office or the International Student Affairs Office of the Texas university you’re applying to.

 5. Tuition Assistance for Mexican Students (TAMS)

-TAMS is offered to new and continuing students from Mexico at the University of Texas Austin (UT). the program covers your tuition as long as you can demonstrate that you can’t cover the tuition costs on your own.
+TAMS is offered to new and continuing students from Mexico at the University of Texas Austin (UT).
+The scholarship covers your tuition as long as you can demonstrate that you can’t cover the tuition costs on your own.

 You will also need to convince the program Trust that you intend to return to Mexico after you’ve graduated.
 Applications are usually due by May 31.
 It’s a highly competitive grant, so the authorities don’t accept late applications.

 6. Academic Excellence Scholarships for UT Dallas